Utah Contractor Bond

-Contractor Bond in Utah
+Utah Contractor License Bond

 To be absolutely sure about whether or not you as a contractor are required to purchase a Utah contractor bond, it will be necessary to verify that with the Division of Occupational and Professional Licensing within the state.
 Generally speaking however, all general building contractors, all general engineering contractors, and both residential and commercial contractors will have to be bonded according to state requirements.

 In all, there are upwards of 30 different types of professional contractors who are obliged to obtain a Utah contractor bond, so it is more than likely that if you are a professional contractor in Utah, you will need to obtain a contractor bond in order to conduct business.